defano/pig-tutorial/README.md

 Chicago Coders Conference: Big Data Hands on Lab
 ================================================

 In this exercise, we'll be duplicating research performed by investigative reporters at the Chicago Tribune as part of their award-winning series on red light cameras in Chicago.
-In case you're unfamiliar with this research, the Tribune series discovered (among other things) that:
+In case you're unfamiliar with this research, the Tribune series discovered that:

 *	Select red-light cameras seemed to go on ticket-issuing benders.
 All of a sudden, affected cameras began nabbing drivers at a rate sometimes in excess of 50x their historical average.